Are the Pink Lakes of Las Coloradas, Mexico Worth Visiting? (+ Tips!)

 However.

-Unless you have an extremely strong desire to see the lakes, and/or you are already planning a trip to nearby Rio Lagartos, and/or you have a long time to spend in the Yucatan and you’re not in a position where you need to prioritize some sights over others, I’d reconsider visiting the pink lakes of Mexico in 2020 and beyond.
+Unless you have an extremely strong desire to see the lakes, and/or you are already planning a trip to nearby Rio Lagartos, and/or you have a very long time to spend in the Yucatan, I’d personally reconsider visiting the pink lakes of Mexico in 2026.

 In my opinion, they are simply too far out of the way and too limited in the value they provide to be worth the effort to reach them for most travelers.

-This is especially true given the new restrictions that give visiting the pink lakes a bit of a Disney-esque feel and the immense concentration of stunning places to visit in the Yucatan that could be a better use of your time.
+This is especially true given the new restrictions that give visiting the pink lakes a bit of a Disney-esque feel (which I suspect has only increased since our last visit), and the immense concentration of stunning places to visit in the Yucatan that could be a better use of your time.

-Ultimately, though, the decision is yours, and the right decision truly depends on how badly you want to visit Las Coloradas’ pink lakes and your expectations for when you arrive.
+Ultimately, though, the decision is yours, and the right choice truly depends on how badly you want to visit Las Coloradas’ pink lakes and your expectations for when you arrive.

 ps: I’ve really enjoyed reading several of your pages!
 Thank you for what you do.
 It’s very helpful in my planning and I’m sure many many others!